-In our opinion, these are the 7 best beaches close to downtown Victoria, each with their main claim to fame:
+In our opinion, these are the 7 best beaches in Victoria BC, each with their main claim to fame:

 Best Beaches in Victoria BC